DrAShabut/AndroidDev/session-5.md

 }
 ```

-6. And these methods handle reading the information from the database:
+6. And these methods to handle reading the information from the database:
 ```java
 public long findWordID(String word) {
     long returnVal = -1;